 Baseline characteristics

-A total of 127 patients were recruited into the study with a mean age of 37.1 years of age.
+A total of 127 patients were recruited into the study with a mean age of 37.1 years.
 Seventy-four (58.3%) were male and 80 patients (63.0%) had bacteriologically confirmed TB.
 Of those, 4 showed mutation to rpoB gene with Xpert® MTB/RIF, although only 2 were confirmed as MDR through liquid culture, and 7 (9.2%) were mono-resistant to isoniazid.
-Over one third of the patients (34.3%) had less than 100 CD4 counts at recruitment.
-Twenty-three per cent of the patients dying during the course of anti-tuberculosis therapy (table 1).
+35 patients (34.3% of those whose CD4 count was measured) had less than 100 CD4 counts at recruitment.
+28 patients (23%) died during the course of anti-tuberculosis therapy (table 1).
 Blood samples were available for 118 and 101 patients at D7 and D60 respectively.

 All patients without mutation in the rpoB gene started first line intensive anti tuberculosis therapy at D0 (isoniazid, rifampicin, ethambutol and pyrazinamide) and the 4 cases with detected rpoB mutation started the standard second line treatment with kanamycin, ethionamide, levofloxacin, pyrazinamide, ethambutol and cycloserine.